 That might have been a deal-breaker if I did not see the potential that presented itself here.
-To the right of this closet is our master bedroom.
-In that post, I did not reveal that that bedroom had a sunroom/sitting area backing the laundry closet.
-A lovely area with a spectacular view that I knew from the get-go, we would never fully utilize.
+To the right of this closet is the master bedroom which had a sunroom/sitting area behind the laundry closet.
+A lovely area with a spectacular view that I knew we would never use.

 This was absolutely perfect!
 My imagination ran wild with plans of what I could create here.
-I think our realtor thought I was a little crazy when I enthusiastically shared my ideas for this space on our second or third viewing of the house.
-(Yes, I needed to see it a few times to ensure this was THE ONE).
+I think our realtor thought I was a little crazy when I enthusiastically shared my ideas for this space.

-I opened up the wall (only from one side), separating the closet and the sitting area.
-This wall contained all the plumbing for the washer and dryer.
-If my plans were to realize, these would have to be moved.
-This was a little too advanced for my plumbing skills, and I called a plumber to quote us for the job.
-I figured he would also be able to confirm if this plan of mine was at all possible.
+I opened up the wall separating the closet and the sitting area to spec out the plumbing situation.
+This wall contained all the plumbing for the washer and dryer and moving them was a little too advanced for my plumbing skills.
+I called a professional plumber to assess if my plan was at all possible.

 Here you can see the wall opened up, exposing everything that had to be moved over to the wall on the right of this photo.
 I also took down the two closet doors and their framework.

-A qualified plumber moved all the plumbing for this project.
-After all three inspections were passed (construction, electrical and plumbing), we hung the new drywall.
+As mentioned before, a qualified plumber moved all the plumbing for this laundry room makeover.
+After all three inspections were passed (construction, electrical and plumbing), we could hang the new drywall.
 This was my first DIY project big enough to use several full-size sheets of drywall.
 I did need Stephen’s help to move those around.